Solving the Hubble tension \`a la Ellis & Stoeger 1987: Introduction

 For $z = 0.01$ and $\Omega_\mathrm{m}=0.3$, the second term in brackets is 0.0045.
 Hence, low redshifts observations like Cepheids and supernovae relevant for the local determination of $H_0$, as in \cite{bib:Riess}, are direct probes of $H_0$, but are not very sensitive to $\Omega_\mathrm{m}$.
-As will be detailed below, choosing an embedding of our local neighbourhood into a global cosmology causes the $H_0$ tension.
+As will be detailed below, choosing an embedding of our local neighbourhood into a global cosmology causes the $H_0$ tension because the embedding still lacks a synchronisation with the probes at the CMB epoch to make sure both fits identify the same background cosmology.